Interactive mode is the default when SDL2 is present:

 |---|---|---|

-| Samples slider | Quality ceiling for the adaptive batch scheduler (--samples-per-batch) | Does not trigger a full reset; auto-scheduler immediately respects the new ceiling |
+| Samples slider | Fixed samples per batch (--samples-per-batch) | Does not trigger a full reset; the new batch size is used immediately |

 | Max samples slider | Upper limit for auto-accumulate | — |